Why Girls Love Horses, The Movie…

 The Animals in Film Blogathon 2016, No 4 and The Always a Bridesmaid Blogathon 2019, No 70

 This post was added to “The Animals in Film Blogathon” run by the Good Old Days of Classic Hollywood as found HERE.
 It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
 More about this film can be found in a further post with Tatum O’ Neal about 5 Child Actors.
-More reviews here with its star Christopher Plummer include Star Trek VI: The Voyage Home, Starcrash, The Lake House and The Sound of Music.
+More reviews here with its star Christopher Plummer include his remembrance tribute, Star Trek VI: The Voyage Home, Starcrash, The Lake House and The Sound of Music.
 Nanette Newman starred in The Wrong Box.
+Anthony Hopkins stars in Magic, Hitchcock and Bram Stoker’s Dracula.